 Neither does “popular” necessarily equate to “superior quality.”
 Over the years Red Wine Velvet developed a following.
 The Seed Savers Exchange and Sandhill Preservation Center helped greatly, by faithfully offering the variety.
 It eventually gained enough of a following that I consider it not to be endangered.
 It helped that William Woys Weaver, a gourmet cook, and gardener mentioned it as his favorite orange-fleshed variety.
 After that I found myself swamped with requests when I sold slips in the spring.
 A member of the Seed Savers Exchange made a statement in one of their Yearbooks, something along the line of “If Red Wine Velvet produces better than Beauregard and tastes better, why is Beauregard the standard for sweet potatoes?”
 This tickled my funny bone!

 But remember, there are other obscure varieties out there which also deserve more attention, and are superior in their own unique way.

 Duck Creek Farms also carries many rare varieties of sweet potatoes.

 Finally, I’d like to share one last lesson which Red Wine Velvet has helped me to learn:

 Varieties can be fragile

 In recent years I obtained an Oklahoma nursery license and began to sell sweet potato slips in the spring.
-I’ve accumulated about 12 varieties of sweet potatoes with various different colors of skin and flesh, as well as differing flavors and textures.
+I’ve accumulated about 12 varieties of sweet potatoes with various different colors of skin and flesh, as well as different flavors and textures.
 Though different, some of these rare varieties are truly superb, I hate to praise one variety, for fear of causing another to be neglected!
 Just as Red Wine Velvet nearly disappeared, this very variety could eclipse another, putting it in danger of extinction.
-So, when you grow sweet potatoes, consider trying some of the lesser known cultivars.
+So, when you grow sweet potatoes, consider trying some of the lesser-known cultivars.
 Give them a few years to get to know them, Don’t just grow what everyone else is growing!